tunoowy/Yet-Another-Kindred-Blades-Mod-YAKBM-/README.md

 ## CREDITS:
 Author: lajon

+Kudos to:\
-Kudos to borisskyman for the 20th Anniversary Mod, creators from Kindred Blades VK group and chessbase50 for making and uploading their KB mod with the included patch.dll + other assets.
+-- borisskyman for the 20th Anniversary Mod\
+-- creators from Kindred Blades VK group and chessbase50 for their KB mod with the included patch.dll + other assets\
-Without their mods, I wouldn't have been able to create mine.
+-- DawidFreeman for the Unofficial Patch\
-Kudos also to u/International_Pop914 for his advices and provided reference materials.
+-- u/International_Pop914, aka Strik3Papi for his advices and provided reference materials\

 -------------------------------------------------------------------------------------------------------
 [MIRROR DOWNLOAD](https://www.nexusmods.com/princeofpersiathetwothrones/mods/15)